uh-watermelons/JobMelon/README.md

 - ~~Create New Job Listing Page~~
   - Fix price input field
   - Sanitize Data
+- Create Profile Page
+  - Component that is rendered is based on whether user is a client or a contractor

 - ~~Chose color scheme and font~~
 - ~~Make sure only maximum amount of JobListings in a row is 3~~